argilla-io/argilla/README.md

 ### What do I need to start using Argilla?
 You need to have a running instance of Elasticsearch and install the Argilla Python library.
 The library is used to read and write data into Argilla.
-To get started we highly recommend using Jupyter Notebooks so you might want to install Jupyter Lab or use Jupiter support for VS Code for example.

 ### How can I "upload" data into Argilla?
 Currently, the only way to upload data into Argilla is by using the Python library.